-Each year the National Association of Social Workers solicits PhD dissertation abstracts for publication in Social Work Abstracts.
-This is how the field keeps track of dissertations being completed at different universities.
-Upon completion and approval of the dissertation, the dissertation abstract should be submitted by the student to the PhD Program Coordinator, who will submit it to the journal.
-Abstracts will only be accepted from the social work program, not from individual students.
+Upon completion and approval of the dissertation, the dissertation abstract and Permission Form for Abstracts of Dissertations should be submitted\ by the student to the PhD Program Coordinator, who will submit it to the journal.
+Abstracts will only be accepted from the social work program, not from individual students. \Abstracts received after July 15th will be published the following year.